What Is Community Solar?

 Partnering for Innovation

 In addition to our direct solar development and finance work, we leverage our experience by designing solar projects and programs for others.
-Working directly with affordable housing and commercial building owners, tenants, and property managers, we address each...
+We work directly with affordable housing and commercial building owners, tenants, and property managers, to address each...

 “[New Partners] were driven by mission – they took no developer fee and contributed all the legal work associated with the project pro-bono.
 And their model is replicable, particularly as it is scaled.”